-File New Opens a new file for the measuring data Open Opens a measuring file with the extensions ".foc" or ".mdf" Close Closes the file selected in the toolbar Close all Closes all files opened Save Saves the current file in foc- or mdf format Save as Opens the menu for storing the files selected in the toolbar.
-Only files with the extensions ".foc" or ".mdf" can be imported reliably Export Exports all current data in protocol formats ".xls" and ".pkl" Load measurement preferences Opens a file with measurement settings with the extension ".ptx" Save measurement preferences Opens the menu to save the settings of the last program run.
+File New Opens a new file for the measuring data Open Opens a measuring file with the extensions ".foc" or ".mdf" Close Closes the file selected in the toolbar Close all Closes all files opened Save Saves the current file in foc- or mdf format Save as Opens the menu for the storage of the files selected in the toolbar.
+Only files with the extensions ".foc" or ".mdf" can be imported safely Export Exports all current data in protocol format ".xls" and ".pkl" Load measurement preferences Opens a file with measurement settings with the extension ".ptx" Save measurement preferences Opens the menu to save the settings of the last program run.
 Only files with the extension ".ptx" can be opened Protocol Starts a protocol of the numeric results.
-They can either be written into a file or a data base Print Opens the standard print menu Print preview Shows the content of the printing order

-File

-Recently opened files Shows the file opened before

-Exit Terminates the program

-Edit Сору Copies the current window to the clipboard Clear plane Deletes the data of the plane selected in the toolbar Clear all planes Deletes all data of the file selected in the toolbar Change user level By entering a password a different user level can be activated.

-Measurement

-Environment Different system parameters can be entered, e.g.

-- Reference value for the laser power

-- Focal length (Not relevant for FPM)

-- Wavelength

-- Comment

-- Device offset (distance FPM - beam source)

-Sensor parameters The following device parameters can be e.g. set here:

-- The spatial resolution (32, 64, 128 or 256 Pixel)

-- The manual settings of the z-axis

-- Choosing the measuring devices connected to the bus

-- Deactivating the z-axis

-Beamfind settings Setting parameter for a beamfind procedure

-CCD info Provides information on device parameters

-CCD settings Special settings can be made, e.g.:

-- Trigger mode

-- Trigger level

-- Exposure time

-- Wavelength

-LQM-Adjustment Not relevant for FPM

-Power measurement Not relevant for FPM

-Single This menu item enables the start of single measurements, of the monitor mode and the video mode

-Caustic Not relevant for FPM

-Start adjustment mode Not relevant for FPM

-Options Enables the setting of device parameters
+They can either be written into a file or a data base Print Opens the standard print menu Print preview Shows the content of the printing order Recently opened files Shows the file opened before Exit Terminates the program Edit Сору Copies the current window to the clipboard Clear plane Deletes the data of the plane selected in the toolbar Clear all planes Deletes all data of the file selected in the toolbar Change user level By entering a password a different user level can be activated.
+Measurement Environment Different system parameters can be entered, e.g. - Reference value for the laser power - Focal length (Not relevant for FPM) - Wavelength - Comment - Device offset (distance FPM - beam source) Sensor parameters The following device parameters can be e.g. set here: - The spatial resolution (32, 64, 128 or 256 Pixel) - The manual settings of the z-axis - Choosing the measuring devices connected to the bus - Deactivating the z-axis FPM-Adjustment Adjustment of the incident laser beam Beamfind settings Setting parameter for a beamfind procedure CCD info Provides information on device parameters CCD settings Special settings can be made, e.g.: - Trigger mode - Trigger level - Exposure time - Wave length Power measurement Not relevant for FPM Single This menu item enables the start of single measurements, of the monitor mode and the video mode Caustic Enables the start of a caustic measurement.
+Not only automatic measurements but also serial measurements of manually set parameters are possible.
+The automatic measurement starts with a beam search and then caries out the entire measuring procedure independently.
+Only the z-range that is to be examined as well as the desired measuring plane have to entered Start adjustment mode Not relevant for FPM Options Enables the setting of device parameters